priyankt68/website/content/blog/2018-year-in-review.md

 +++
 # 2018 Year in review

+It's again that time of the year when I reflect back on the year gone by.
+It's a useful exercise.
+It helps me put things in perspective.
+It does also make me feel as if so little have I achieved in this previous year but that doesn't really matter eventually.
+Each one of us is trying their best.
+If one knows that they've put their honest effort to the best they can, I think that's what really matters.

+I've put together some thoughts on things that did go well, things that didn't go too well and what did I do most of the time of the year at work.
+In the end, I've put together a list of values that I wish to follow in my future life inspired by Kenneth Reitz list.
+Go checkout his [list](https://www.kennethreitz.org/values/).

+***

 ### Stuff that I am happy about

 #### First 10k and half marathon run